 Donate to charity

-Charities make good revenue from your donations.
+Charities make good revenue from your donations so please click on these declutter links and donate.
 If you support a charitable cause, think of how much they can make use of your unused items.

 Yes, everything you no longer need can be recycled or disposed of safely.

 - Here’s a link to Recycle for London where you can find your local recycling centre, if you are outside London, contact your local council

 - at your local supermarket

 - The Freecycle Network is a grassroots and entirely non-profit movement of people who are giving (and getting) stuff for free in their own towns.
 It’s all about reuse and keeping good stuff out of landfills.
 Here’s a link to London Freecycle groups

 This is the most important one for people who suffer from piles of unopened bills.
 If you arrange to receive your bills online those piles of paper will become much smaller.
 Contact your bank and utilities about going paperless.